Hyper-u-amenablity and Hyperfiniteness of Treeable Equivalence Relations: Abstract

 \section{Abstract}

-We introduce the notions of u-amenability and hyper-u-amenability for countable Borel equivalence relations, strong forms of amenability that are implied by hyperfiniteness.
-We show that treeable, hyper-u-amenable countable Borel equivalence relations are hyperfinite.
-As corollaries, we obtain that if a countable Borel equivalence relation is either: \begin{enumerate} \item measure-hyperfinite and equal to the orbit equivalence relation of a free continuous action of the free group $F_k$, for $k \ge 2$ or $k = \infty$, on a $\sigma$-compact Polish space, \item treeable and equal to the orbit equivalence relation of a Borel action of an amenable group on a standard Borel space, \item treeable, amenable and Borel bounded, \end{enumerate} then it is hyperfinite.
+We introduce the notions of u-amenability and hyper-u-amenability for countable Borel equivalence relations and we show that treeable, hyper-u-amenable countable Borel equivalence relations are hyperfinite.
+As corollaries of this result, we obtain that if a countable Borel equivalence relation is either: \begin{enumerate} \item measure-hyperfinite and equal to the orbit equivalence relation of a free continuous action of a virtually free group on a $\sigma$-compact Polish space, \item treeable and equal to the orbit equivalence relation of a Borel action of an amenable group on a standard Borel space, \item treeable, amenable and Borel bounded, \end{enumerate} then it is hyperfinite.